Introduction

 Harvesting Garlic

-- Hardneck garlic: Harvest when about half the leaves have browned.
+- Hardneck garlic: Harvest when half the leaves are brown.

 Storing Garlic